Multimodal Neural Operators for Real-Time Biomechanical Modelling of Traumatic Brain Injury: Introduction

 Finite element (FE) models have emerged as the gold standard for characterizing brain biomechanics.
-When combined with high-resolution neuroimaging, anatomical T1-weighted MRI and magnetic resonance elastography (MRE) that non-invasively quantifies viscoelastic properties such as shear modulus, FE simulations can predict subject-specific brain responses under controlled loading and reproduce experimental deformation fields measured with tagged MRI \cite{hu2022advanced,bahreinizad2023mri,gomez2019acceleration}.
-However, these models are computationally demanding, often requiring hours of runtime per subject due to the need to solve large, nonlinear partial differential equations over high-resolution meshes.
-This computational burden limits their integration into time-sensitive settings such as emergency triage, sideline concussion assessment, or rapid evaluation of helmet designs.
-Consequently, FE modeling remains largely a research tool rather than a clinically deployable technology \cite{griffiths2022finite}.
+When combined with high-resolution neuroimaging, FE simulations can predict subject-specific brain responses under controlled loading \cite{hu2022advanced,bahreinizad2023mri,gomez2019acceleration}.
+However, these models are computationally demanding, often requiring hours of runtime per subject, limiting their integration into time-sensitive clinical settings \cite{griffiths2022finite}.
+Recent machine learning approaches have attempted to accelerate TBI modeling \cite{wu2022realtime}, but conventional neural networks trained on discretized FE simulations lack resolution invariance and fail to generalize across input discretizations or unseen parameter combinations.

-Recent advances in machine learning (ML) have spurred efforts to accelerate TBI modeling \cite{wu2022realtime}.
-Conventional ML approaches, such as convolutional neural networks, have been used to predict injury outcomes or scalar metrics like peak strain from imaging or kinematic features.
-While effective for outcome classification, these models typically lack spatial resolution and cannot produce the full-field brain deformation maps required for detailed injury risk assessment.
-More recent deep learning methods have trained neural networks directly on large libraries of FE simulations to predict voxelwise strain fields, achieving high accuracy but requiring extensive simulation datasets and sometimes generalizing poorly outside the training domain.